Lessons Learned in Teaching QA

 They say that our sense of humor is connected to our sense of wonder.
 Students tend to retain better when humor is involved and they also participate in the discussions more.
-The point to note here is that humor by no means translate to vulgar language or jokes, rather topic related humor that either questions or comments on the concept.
+The point to note here is that humor by no means translates to vulgar language or jokes, rather topic-related humor that either questions or comments on the concept.
 We had a strict policy against sexist and racist remarks, crude and sarcastic tone, and infighting.

 Lesson # 8: CD and DevOps are geek-gasmic topics for tool buffs!

 Deployment pipelines, automated test frameworks, infrastructure maintenance, monitoring, and testing in production were well received by students.
 We also talked about tools for automating most of the error-prone and time-consuming tasks.
 All of them were familiar with GitHub but after the discussion, they actually went ahead with researching tools like Docker, Puppet, and Chef.